OWN | 1 Kilo Gold Bars

 What Does 1 Kilo of Gold Look Like?

-A 1 kilo gold bar is typically flat, with some resembling a brick shape.
-It shines with the luster unique to gold and often has stamped details indicating its weight, purity, and brand.
+A 1 kilo gold bar is typically flat and rectangular, with some resembling a brick shape.
+It shines with the distinctive luster unique to gold and features stamped details indicating its weight, purity (.9999 fine gold), refiner name, and serial number for authenticity.

 How Big is a 1 Kilo Gold Bar?